-

 Whether you need to receive survey responses, get people signed up for webinars, or build a complete profile about your contacts, the Forms composer offers flexibility to help you reach your goals.
 Forms are a handy tool for engaging with your contacts and aligning your marketing strategies to satisfy their needs and interests.
 You can easily customize your Forms to get relevant information tha...

-Edit your Form's response page, set up a confirmation email that visitors receive after they submit your Form, create alerts to notify your marketing team every time you get a Form response, and more in the Form composer Properties tab: Required Settings Title and Description The Title and Description fields are required for all Forms and allow you to identify your Form.
-The Title field is the...
+Edit your Form's response page, set up a confirmation email that visitors receive after they submit your Form, create alerts to notify your marketing team every time you get a Form response, and more in the Form composer Properties tab: Quick Reference (Advanced Users) Title / Description - public title and internal-only description List / Always Append - sets the Form Submissio...

 Form Settings are in the Design tab of the Forms composer to further customize your Form.
 With Form Settings, you can do any of the following: Adjust font and color settings for your input fields Map your Form fields to columns in your Form submissions list Add Form conditions Upload custom CSS stylesheets Getting Started Before you configure your Form's settings, make sure to complete these ...

-Create and style your Form's content using our simple WYSIWYG editor in the Design tab of the Forms composer.
+Create and style your Form's content using the WYSIWYG editor in the Design tab of the Forms composer.
 Add, edit, and delete Form sections and blocks to design dynamic, user-friendly Forms quickly and easily.
-Getting Started Before you begin designing your Form, make sure to complete these steps: Create your Form Visit our Forms Composer User Guide for instructions on creating a new For...
+Getting Started Before you begin designing your Form, make sure to complete these steps: Create your Form Visit the Forms Composer User Guide for instructions on creating a new Form from ...

 The File Upload block allows Form submitters to upload documents with their Form submissions.For example, this could include resumes, article submissions, or statements of work.
 Files can be retrieved by accessing the Act-On list that collects the submissions.This functionality is only available for Audience Center Forms - those that submit to All Contacts.InstructionsUse File Upload Field Go t...